livingst76/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 0: creates an alias, ls for the command, rm * Task 1: prints "hello user"; "user2 is the current Linux user Task 2: adds :/action to the global variable, PATH, Task 3: counts the number of directories in PATH
+0-alias: creates an alias, ls for the command, rm * Task 1: prints "hello user"; "user2 is the current Linux user Task 2: adds :/action to the global variable, PATH, Task 3: counts the number of directories in PATH